bemble/shortpaste/README.md

 ## TODO

-- [ ] optimize build
+- [x] optimize build time
-- [ ] allow user to set the public url for shortened content
+- [x] allow user to set the public url for shortened content
 - [x] move from sqlite3 to modernc.org/sqlite to compile without CGO (and use scratch, lighter image)
 - [ ] display status with version
 - [ ] allow user to change language